Version 2 of the Indicators API has now been released! Version 1 of the API is no longer supported.

 Country ISO3 code: Returns the country’s ISO3 code.

-- Precision: If the user requests for scaling, precision of decimal point will be based on the
+- Precision: If the user requests scaling, the precision of the decimal point will be based on the

 <wb:decimal>tag value, found in the response.
 If